EthanEFung/bubble-datepicker/README.md

 A custom interactive component for [Bubbletea](https://github.com/charmbracelet/bubbletea) applications.
 This bubble is designed to offer datepicker functionality similar to the [jQuery Datepicker widget](https://api.jqueryui.com/datepicker) from the web world.
 Easily select dates within your Bubbletea application!

+## Disclaimer

+Note this library not been released!
+All code is subject to change so use discretion if including this library in your project.
+However, your feedback is coveted!
+Please report any bugs or request features in the `Issues` tab.

 ## Features

 - Interactive date selection.